 The Bottom Line#

-If you’re on a tight budget, grab a skip-the-line ticket and download a free audio guide app.
+If money is tight, grab a skip-the-line ticket and download that audio guide app.
+You’ll still have a great time.

 Planning more Athens activities?
 Check out our guide to Athens day trips and sunset cruises.